 But before we get started, let’s look at how the science behind the color wheel.
 The knowledge of some color attributes can help us make better decisions.

-How Do You Mix a Neutral Grey or a Neutral Brown?
+How to Mix a Neutral Grey or a Neutral Brown

 The secret to mixing a neutral color is to include a little bit of paint from each of the primary colors.
 If you combine in your mix some kind of blue, some kind of yellow, and a red, you are bound to get a neutral color.